marekborowiec/kinda_date/README.md

 ```
 tree_regex <- "(uce-[0-9]+).treefile"
 ```
-This line specifies the regular expression to extract the locus name from your tree file names.
-The way this one is set up, it will extract the number of locus `uce-12345` from tree file called `uce-12345.treefile`
+This line specifies the [regular expression](https://cran.r-project.org/web/packages/stringr/vignettes/regular-expressions.html) to extract the locus name from your tree file names.
+The way this one is set up, it will extract the number of locus `uce-12345` from tree file called `uce-12345.treefile`.
+Adjust for your needs using the resource linked.
 ```
 reference <- read.tree("consensus.tre")
 ```
 Here `consensus.tre` refers to the path to your reference tree file.
 This can be a species tree you will compare your gene trees against for similarity.
 Change it so that it refers to your file.
 ```
-tree_plots_dir <- "./tree_plots/"
+tree_plots_dir <- "./tree_plots"
 ```
-`kinda_date` will plot each of your gene trees so that you can examine them visually. `./tree_plots/` is the path of the directory in which these plots will be placed.
+`kinda_date` will plot each of your gene trees so that you can examine them visually. `./tree_plots` is the path of the directory in which these plots will be placed.
 Adjust accordingly.
 ```
 weight_clock <- 0.5
 weight_brlength <- 0.3